 For a straight-forward reference of what limitations you’ll have for a specific number of parcels, check the following table:

-Below are the maximum number of elements allowed allowed in a scene:
+Below are the maximum number of elements that a scene is allowed to render at the same time:

 n represents the number of parcels that a scene occupies.